Themefic-Team/tourfic/readme.txt

 - Fixed: Guest booking required field handling.
 - Fixed: Double pagination issue on apartment listings.
 - Improved: Minor design tweaks on preview layout.

-= 2.16.3 – May 05, 2025 =

-- Fixed: jQuery Confirm Notice issue resolved.

-= 2.16.2 – April 29, 2025 =

-- Fixed: Migration-related issue has been resolved.
-- Fixed: JavaScript issue with the map has been addressed.
-- Fixed: Tour pricing issue has been resolved.

-= 2.16.1 – April 27, 2025 =

-- Fixed: Car design issue on the search page has been resolved.
-- Fixed: JavaScript conflict issue has been resolved.
-- Fixed: Popup display issue has been resolved.

-= 2.16.0 – April 26, 2025 =

-- Added: Container width option has been added.
-- Added: Car rental demo data has been added to the quick setup wizard.
-- Improved: Assets revamped for better performance.
-- Introduced: New design settings panel for enhanced customization.
-- Improved: Template view updated according to the new design panel.
-- Improved: New color palette introduced for consistent design.
-- Improved: Frontend design improvements for better user experience.
-- Improved: Overall system stability has been improved.
-- Fixed: Minor issues and improved frontend dashboard settings.

 **Old Changelog can be found [here](https://themefic.com/tourfic/changelog/)**.